vanderherten/pureflow/testing.md

 ### Website Functionality Testing

+- Website:
+    - I tested that all the pages work in different browsers:
+        - Chrome, Firefox, Safari.
 - Navigation links:
     - All navigation links were tested for desktop and mobile:
         - The primary navigation menu and logo link was tested to validate that all of the links work correctly.